-The sterile insect technique (SIT) is used around the world to control many pest fruit flies, and such programs are supported by significant investment in R&D. By comparison, Queensland fruit fly (Qfly) SIT has previously been poorly developed and insufficiently effective for deployment as a mainstream control option – but this project and others in the Fruit Fly Fund are working to change this.
-A substantial R&D effort is underway to raise Qfly SIT to world standard, and to establish SIT as a mainstream Qfly control option for use in area-wide management (AWM) programs.
+The sterile insect technique (SIT) is used around the world to control many pest insects, including fruit flies, and such programs are supported by significant investment in R&D. By comparison, Queensland fruit fly (Qfly) SIT was previously poorly developed and not suitable for deployment as a mainstream control option – but this project and others in the Hort Frontiers Fruit Fly Fund have made significant progress in addressing this.
+A substantial R&D effort has been made to raise Qfly SIT to world standard and to establish SIT as a mainstream Qfly control option for use in area-wide management (AWM) programs.

-The SITPlus consortium has been established to lead and co-ordinate the development of Qfly SIT and to support the development activities of the new Qfly SIT facility that has been established in South Australia.
-This specific investment is underway to bring both the technology and scientific underpinnings of Qfly SIT and AWM up to world standard as quickly as possible to meet the schedule required to ensure that the SITPlus initiative, and the new SA Qfly SIT facility, succeed in delivering viable and sustainable solutions to Australian growers.
+From 2015 to 2021, this investment was tasked with bringing both the technology and scientific underpinning of Qfly SIT and AWM up to world standard as quickly as possible, to meet the schedule required to ensure that the SITplus initiative, and the SA Qfly SIT facility, succeed in delivering viable and sustainable solutions to Australian growers.
 SIT programs typically take one to two decades to get to an advanced stage of development, whereas using the strategic partnerships available through Hort Frontiers, the timeline was significantly accelerated to just a handful of years.

 Given its extensive remit, this program was large and complex, involving researchers and activity across the SITplus program.
 The approach was integrative and collaborative, with broad participation from across the wide-ranging SITplus consortium to make the best use of available expertise and facilities across institutions.
 This program was structured to support the many diverse processes involved in an effective SIT program.
 This diversity of needs meant the program operated contained 26 distinct projects, each with its own leadership, team and resources.